 In Lenk, and across Switzerland, almost everything closes down on Sundays.
 This can be quite a shock for those accustomed to a 24-hour lifestyle.
 But if you prepare yourself, you might enjoy these quiet days.

 Where to Stay in Lenk

 Thanks to investment by Ferienlenk starting in 2009, there is plenty of affordable accommodation for digital nomads in Lenk.
 They have 17 locations within their resort area, with different cost options from deluxe four-star suites to budget singles.

 Their principal accommodation sites are Hotel Kröne, Hotel Zum Gade, and Hotel Sternen, all of which are perfectly located and offer excellent facilities.

-We recommend Hotel Sternen for digital nomads because it offers some excellent deals and facilities as part of their Workation Package.
+We recommend Hotel Sternen for digital nomads because it offers some excellent deals and facilities.
 You can get a two-bedroom apartment with kitchen, bathroom, and living space, plus high-speed internet.
-If you stay for just one month, expect to pay CHF1,500, but they also offer reductions for long-term stays.
-Your accommodation will cost you just CHF1,250 for your second month and CHF1,000 for your third month.
 This offer is currently only available in Spring and Autumn, but it is worth keeping an eye on their site for new package deals.